Border procedure (border and transit zones)

 Remote interviews

-Videoconferencing and phones are often used in interviews during the border procedure as opposed to the regular procedure.
-Roissy CDG airport, where the majority of border procedures take place, is the only waiting zone where the OFPRA Border Unit interviews the asylum seeker in person.[31]
-The interviews in Orly, Marseille and Lyon are conducted by videoconference and interviews for all other border procedures are done by phone.[32]
+Videoconferencing is often used in interviews during the border procedure as opposed to the regular procedure.
+Roissy CDG airport, where the majority of border procedures take place, is the only waiting zone where the OFPRA Border Unit interviews the asylum seeker in person.[38]
+The interviews in Orly, Marseille and Lyon are conducted by videoconference and interviews for all other border procedures are done by phone.[39]
 The consent of the applicant is not needed.
-When videoconferencing is used, it almost always runs into technical problems, as a result of which the interview is then carried out by phone.[33]
-This has led the Administrative Court of Marseille to invoke procedural irregularities and annull decisions refusing admission to the territory for the purpose of seeking asylum where the interview with OFPRA has been conducted by phone rather than videoconference.[34]
+When videoconferencing is used, it almost always runs into technical problems, as a result of which the interview is then carried out by phone.[40]
+This led the Administrative Court of Marseille in 2017 to invoke procedural irregularities and annull decisions refusing admission to the territory for the purpose of seeking asylum where the interview with OFPRA has been conducted by phone rather than videoconference.[41]

-Another important concern raised in practice relates to issues of confidentiality.
-Remote interviews are sometimes carried out in inadequate rooms where other persons may be present or where there is a disturbing background noise.[36]
+However, according to other stakeholders, remote interviews are sometimes carried out in inadequate rooms where other persons may be present or where there is a disturbing background noise.[43]
 In Orly for example, the interview is held in a common room where other people are held and where other police staff maybe present.
-Moreover, the interview room is not soundproof and is placed next to an office of the border police, as a result of which background noise from police officers may disrupt the interview.[37]
+Moreover, the interview room is not soundproof and is placed next to an office of the border police, as a result of which background noise from police officers may disrupt the interview.[44]

 Remote interviews further create difficulties to share and submit documentary evidence.
 There have been cases where asylum applicants were not able to share evidence they had in their possession, or only partially on video when videoconference is used.
 There are no other tools such as fax or scanners available to submit these documents.[45]